CPRT/rosweb2/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+1. Run ```bash docker compose up --build ``` to build and run the nginx and node.js server.
+2. Access through your browser of choice (brave used in testins) through specified port, [0.0.0.0:5000](0.0.0.0:5000) by default

 ## Built With